ABC FinanceBridging loans

 How much can you borrow with bridging finance?

 We offer bridging loans from £10,000 with no maximum loan size.
-We can offer very large bridging loans, with no limit and could consider an funding for £8m, £50m or even £250m in theory.
+We can offer very large bridging loans, with no limit and could consider funding for £8m, £50m or even £250m depending on your situation.

 Your maximum borrowing will depend on your property value, available equity, bridging loan lender chosen and property type (for example, residential, semi commercial, commercial or land).